trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 ```

 13. Edit **DisconnectWallet.tsx**.
-    The button cleans the wallet instance and all linked objects
+    The button cleans the wallet instance and all linked objects.

 ```typescript
 import { BeaconWallet } from "@taquito/beacon-wallet";